01-edu/public/subjects/java/projects/neo4flix/README.md

 ### 3. Security Measures

 The web app should be secure and protect users' data.
 The following security measures should be implemented:
 -   Use HTTPS to secure all communication between the client and the server.
+Consider using free SSL certificates tools (e.g. Let's Encrypt).
 -   Use `OAuth 2.0` or `JWT` for authentication.
 -   Store user data in a secure database.
 -   Use strong passwords and enforce password complexity requirements.